simnalamburt/arc311/Lab1/Lab1.md

 	> We have specified that acceptance is required for connection requests, therefore you must make a API call or use the console to accept or reject interface endpoint connection requests to your endpoint service.
 After an interface endpoint is accepted, it becomes available.

-6. In the left-hand navigation pane, choose **Endpoint Services** and select the **Endpoint Service** that we created earlier.
+6. Now we need to accept the endpoint.
+In the left-hand navigation pane, choose **Endpoint Services** and select the **Endpoint Service** that we created earlier.

 7. In the lower pane, click the **Endpoint Connections** tab.
 This tab lists endpoint connections that are currently pending your approval.

-8. Select the *endpoint*, choose the **Actions** drop down, and click **Accept Endpoint Connection Request**.
+8. Select the *Endpoint*, choose the **Actions** drop down, and click **Accept Endpoint Connection Request**.

 9. Click back to *Endpoints* and select your new endpoint.
 Copy the *FIRST* DNS name on the details tab from your endpoint.
 It should be similar to:

 	`vpce-0f14daf3354145ee2-1kx05bsg.vpce-svc-0545a2b2f1afbd610.us-east-1.vpce.amazonaws.com`
 	> The bottom 2 endpoints are zonal endpoints.
 You will notice that they specify specific AZs in the DNS name (ex. us-east-1a).

 10. First, let's resolve DNS for our **VPC Endpoint**.
-Run the following in you *Cloud9 Terminal*.  *Be sure to replace with your VPC endpoint DNS name!*
+Run the following in you *Cloud9 Terminal*.  *Be sure to replace the DNS name with YOUR VPC endpoint DNS name!*

+	`
-	`dig +short vpce-0f14daf3354145ee2-1kx05bsg.vpce-svc-0545a2b2f1afbd610.us-east-1.vpce.amazonaws.com`
+	dig +short REPLACE-ME-vpce-0f14daf3354145ee2-1kx05bsg.vpce-svc-0545a2b2f1afbd610.us-east-1.vpce.amazonaws.com
+	`

-11. 2 Addresses should be returned.
-You can also try this with the bottom 2 zonal DNS names.
+11. Two addresses should be returned.
+You can also try this with the bottom 2 zonal DNS names that you saw in our console.

 10. Now we can test our service again!
 From the Cloud9 IDE, open that URL in a new browser tab to load your IDE environment.
 We will use curl against the DNS name of our endpoint service.

-	`curl -vo /dev/null vpce-0f14daf3354145ee2-1kx05bsg.vpce-svc-0545a2b2f1afbd610.us-east-1.vpce.amazonaws.com`
+	`curl -vo /dev/null REPLACE-ME-vpce-0f14daf3354145ee2-1kx05bsg.vpce-svc-0545a2b2f1afbd610.us-east-1.vpce.amazonaws.com`

 **Our architecture now looks like this:**